yadavmayank742/IITB_Notes/Docker/Understanding Architecture.md

 # Docker Commands :

-1. `docker run <image name>` : this requests the docker daemon to instantiate image `<image name>` . the instantiated image is called a "container".
+1. `docker run <image name>` : this requests the docker daemon to instantiate image `<image name>` .\ The instantiated image is called a "container".

-2.
+1.